mwat56/Nele/README.md

 #### Postings

 The `/postings/` directory is the base for storing all the articles.
-The system creates subdirectories as needed
+The system creates subdirectories as needed to store new articles.

 #### Static